pjrt/stags/README.md

 and will match them first before anything else.

-Static tags lend themselves nicely to private field and functions, so `stags` does so except while taking care of some odd Scala intricacies.
+Static tags lend themselves nicely to private field and functions, so `stags` does so, except for some specific Scala intricacies.

 If a def/val/class/ect is `private`, then it is static.
+If it is private for some large scope, then it isn't static.
 This means that if it is `private[X]` then we check if `X` is simply the enclosing parent.
 However, if X != enclosing, then we mark it as non-static.
 For example

 ```scala
 object X {